 Explore Kyrgyzstan by yourself

 Each journey will be designed for you according to your wishes.
-Prices start from €1.250 per person for a nine-day trip (see example below – the final price depends on the options and level of accommodations you take).
+Prices start from €1.250 per person for a nine-day trip.
 Basic elements always included in the price are:

 - Rental car for entire period of your stay.

 The standard car we offer is a Toyota 4Runner with automatic gearbox and automatic climate control.
 Two drivers are allowed; the car is fully insured.
 Upgrades are possible.

 - Roadbook in Roadbook for Discovery app.
 In addition you will get a paper map with your itinerary.

 - Oral instructions by our local representative at the start of your trip.

 - 24/7 support from our local agent .